 YOUR COURSE HANDBOOK SHOULD BE YOUR FIRST PORT OF CALL FOR ANY MINOR QUERIES CONCERNING THE COURSE.
-For other concerns or if you genuinely cannot find the correct information then your College tutor and the Academic Administration team are happy to help.
+For other concerns or if you genuinely cannot find the correct information then your College tutor and the Education Support Team are happy to help.